-5.- Tissue deformation and distortion
+5.- Fabric deformation and distortion

 Such distortions, which may affect the presentation and appearance of the fabric, are considered definable in these possibilities:

-- “Warp or weft arching”: When one or the other is not arranged in a straight line, such distortions, which may affect the presentation and appearance of the fabric, are considered definable in these possibilities:
+- “Warp or Weft Arching”: When one or the other is not arranged in a straight line, such distortions, which may affect the presentation and appearance of the fabric, are considered definable in these possibilities:

-- “Double arcing”: When the tissue is arcing by in such a way that the sense of the same is opposite between some zones. of the tissue and others.
+- “Double bowing”: When the fabric has a weft bowing in such a way that the direction of the bowing is opposite between some areas of the fabric and others.

 - “Bias”: When the warp and weft are not arranged at right angles.